samuelcastan/predicting-gas-production/README.md

 pip install -r requirements.txt
 ```

-## Pending things to do (but not limited) and improve on next iterations
+## Pending tasks to complete and improve the project
 - Validate normality of residuals, presence of heteroscedasticity and other regression validations.
 - Add feature domains for data validation when inferecing on new data.
 - Modularize code using config file.